allcloud-io/clisso/README.md

 ## License

-This code is released under the Apache 2.0 License.
+This code is released under the Mozilla Public License 2.0 License.
 Please see [LICENSE](LICENSE) and [NOTICE](NOTICE) for more details.

-Copyright &copy; 2021 AllCloud
+Copyright &copy; 2017-2023 AllCloud

 [1]: https://aws.amazon.com/
 [2]: https://www.onelogin.com/